anpramila95/veo-crafter/README.md

 # VeoCrafter – VEO3-Powered Viral Add Generator

-> **Turn any idea into a scroll-stopping AI video, powered by Google's VEO-3—no design skills required.**
+> **Turn any idea into a scroll-stopping AI video, powered by Google's VEO-3, no design skills required.**

 ## ✨ Overview